Updated: June 2, 2025

 Additionally, be mindful of mortgage costs if you plan to obtain financing for your property purchase.

-Is it worth buying property in Portugal?
+Is it worth buying property in Cascais?

 • There are no restrictions on foreign property ownership.